 In this short tutorial, you'll learn how to assemble, mount, and use Fan SHIM, the seriously cool fan for Raspberry Pi.
-We'll take you through how to install the Python library, and how to run the background script that automatically starts the fan when a temperature threshold is crossed.
+We'll take you through how to install the Python library, and how to run the background script that automatically starts and stops the fan when temperature thresholds are crossed.

 Your Fan SHIM comes with the following:

 Take the Fan SHIM PCB, with the side with the components on (the little white connector and tactile switch) facing upwards.

 Push the two M2.5 nylon bolts up from uderneath, through the two holes on the narrow spokes, and screw two of the nuts on to hold the bolts in place and to act as spacers for the fan, which we'll add next.

 Take the fan, with the side with the writing on facing up, and the cable at approximately 7'o'clock.
 Push the fan down onto the bolts and then secure with another two M2.5 nuts.
 Make sure that you've tightened the nuts as much as possible to prevent the fan from vibrating or rattling.

 Last of all, push the fan cable connector into the socket on Fan SHIM, noting the orientation of it in the photo below (black wire left/red wire right when the header is at the top).
 There should be enough give in the cable to bend it round the bottom left bolt/nut and then push the connector in with a fingernal or pointy end of a pencil.

 Do this next part with your Pi shut down and powered off, i.e. with the power supply not plugged in, just in case you make a mistake when you're mounting it.

 Fan SHIM uses a clever friction-fit header that means that you don't have to do any soldering!
 All you have to do is to carefully slip the Fan SHIM down onto the GPIO pins on your Pi.